 - DNS Cache: this option allows the thin client to maintain a DNS cache. - IP Address Set by Ping: this parameter allows or disables the AX3000 IP Address to be set by a ping command.
 (See Appendix A.8.6.) - Allow Network Discover: by default, SNMP requests are supported by Axel thin clients.
 This allows thin clients to be discovered by AxRM (the Axel administration software).
-This parameter can be used to disabled the SNMP support. - MTU: set the Maximum Transfer Unit value (Ethernet layer). - TCP SACK Enabled: this is an optimization to improve performance in the event of TCP packet loss (see RFC 2883). - Wireless PSK/EAP version: see Chapter 3.1.3 section d). - Show Connection Messages: turn on/off verbose mode when a connection is established. - Net Tracer: turn on/off network trace messages. - DNS Trace Mode: turn on/off DNS trace messages. - DHCP Trace Mode: turn on/off DHCP trace messages. - 'Window' and 'mss' Size: these values are used for tuning the TCP socket of the XML administration protocol.
+This parameter can be used to disabled the SNMP support. - MTU: set the Maximum Transfer Unit value (Ethernet layer). - TCP SACK Enabled: this is an optimization to improve performance in the event of TCP packet loss (see RFC 2883). - Wake-on-lan Enabled: (default no) this option allows the thin client to be powered on remotely.
+The supported method is magic packet (UDP) - Wireless PSK/EAP version: see Chapter 3.1.3 section d). - Show Connection Messages: turn on/off verbose mode when a connection is established. - Net Tracer: turn on/off network trace messages. - DNS Trace Mode: turn on/off DNS trace messages. - DHCP Trace Mode: turn on/off DHCP trace messages. - 'Window' and 'mss' Size: these values are used for tuning the TCP socket of the XML administration protocol.